 Many people have trouble differentiating tortoises from turtles.
 Here’s a quote from

-Here are a few photos of a turtle who was photographed during a senior portrait session with Alice G Patterson Photography.
+Here are a few photos of a turtle photographed during a senior portrait session with Alice G Patterson Photography.
 The turtle is much more streamlined than Tato.

 Living with reptiles has been a lot more fun than I expected it to be.
 Have you ever lived with a reptile?
 I’d love to hear all about your experiences!

-About Alice G Patterson Photography: Based in Syracuse, Alice specializes in senior portraits (with their pets), dog photography and photography for small business women (products and portraits.)
-Alice has 3 dogs of her own.
+About Alice G Patterson Photography: Based in Syracuse, Alice specializes in senior portraits (with their pets), dog photography, and photography for small business women (products and portraits.)
+Alice has three dogs of her own.